 This easy chipotle aioli is just the sauce to jazz up sandwiches and burgers, dip vegetables or fries, and more.
 Made with a shortcut with mayonnaise as a base, it's easy to adjust the spice level to your liking.

 I'm not a big mayo fan.
 In fact, I never put it straight up on sandwiches, opting for mustard or whatever hummus I have around instead.
-Roasted garlic hummus?
-Especially good.
 I'd pick basically anything spreadable in the fridge before I reached for the jar of plain mayonnaise.

 But aioli?
-Yes, yes, yes.
-No matter what flavors are added to it, that bit of garlic (<3) works wonders to give a plain base some well appreciated oomph.
-I can’t get enough.
+That changes things.
+No matter what flavors are added to it (like this chipotle aioli or horseradish aioli), that bit of garlic and other good stuff works wonders to give a plain base some well appreciated oomph.

-Plus the shelf life in the fridge gets an upgrade when there's not raw egg to be dealing with.
+- Plus the shelf life in the fridge gets an upgrade when there's not raw egg in the mix.
 Bonus!

 Easy's in the recipe title for a reason.
 All you need to do is stir everything together.
 I don't even bother getting out the food processor, because really, who wants to wash that when they don't absolutely need to?

 I recommend dicing up the chipotle pepper as finely as you can so no one gets a big chunk all in one go when they're eating this aioli.
 That honestly might be the toughest part of this recipe, as the peppers are adobo sauce-coated and slippery.

 Beyond a simple sandwich, chipotle aioli has a lot of uses.